ungleich/cdist/cdist/conf/type/__acl/man.rst

 -----------
 ACL must be defined as 3-symbol combination, using ``r``, ``w``, ``x`` and ``-``.

-Fully supported on Linux, partial support for FreeBSD, OSX and Solaris.
+Fully supported on Linux (tested on Debian and CentOS).

+Partial support for FreeBSD, OSX and Solaris.

+OpenBSD and NetBSD support is not possible.

 See ``setfacl`` and ``acl`` manpages for more details.